John-Rood/VectorVault/README.md

 <br>

 And just like that, in a only a few lines of code we created a customer service vault based on all customer support messages.
-Now whenever you want to use it in the wild, just connect to that vault, and use the `get_chat()` function with `get_context=True`.
-The call `get_chat(text, get_context=True)` will take the customer's question, search the vault, find the most similar questions and answers, then have ChatGPT reply to the customer using that information.
+Now whenever you want to use it in the wild, just connect to that vault, and use the `get_chat()` with `get_context=True`.
+When you call `get_chat(text, get_context=True)` it will take the customer's question, search the vault to find the most similar questions and answers, then have ChatGPT reply to the customer using that information.

 ```
 question = 'customer question text string'